An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Correctness Against Malicious Users

-\textbf{Tools for verifying computations.} Our approach consists in publishing an encrypted log of the computation using \textit{cryptographic commitments} and proving that it is performed correctly without revealing any additional information using \textit{zero knowledge proofs}.
-Commitments and ZKPs are popular in a number of applications such as privacy-friendly auditable financial systems \cite{zcash,findora}.
+Our approach consists in publishing an encrypted log of the computation using \textit{cryptographic commitments} and proving that it is performed correctly without revealing any additional information using \textit{zero knowledge proofs}.
+These techniques are popular in a number of applications such as privacy-friendly financial systems such as \cite{narula_zkledger_2018,ben_sasson_zerocash_2014}.
+We explain below different tools to robustly verify our computations.
+Namely, a structure to post the encrypted log of our computations, hash functions to generate secure random numbers, commitments and zero knowledge proofs.\\

-Commitments, first introduced in \cite{blum_coin_1983}, allow users to commit to chosen values while keeping them hidden from others.
-After the commitment is performed, the committer cannot change its value, but can later reveal it or prove properties of it.
-For our protocol we use an optimized version \cite{franck_efficient_2017} of the Pedersen commitment scheme \cite{pedersen1991non}.
-A commitment is obtained by transforming the hidden statement using a hard-to-invert injective function $Com$, so that the recipient cannot know the original statement but can be sure that the committer cannot change the statement and still obtain the same commitment.
-Pedersen commitments additionally satisfy the \textit{homomorphic property}, meaning that $Com(v_1 + v_2) = Com(v_1) + Com(v_2)$ for all values $v_1,v_2$.
-This property facilitates verifying the correctness of summations without revealing them: in our case, verifying Properties (\ref{eq:verif1}) and (\ref{eq:verif2}).

-To verify other properties than the additive ones, we use another family of cryptographic operations that are known as Zero Knowledge Proofs (ZKPs).
-Informally speaking, ZKPs allow a user (prover) to effectively prove a true statement (completeness), but also allow the other user (verifier) to discover with high probability if a cheating prover is trying to prove a statement which is not true (soundness), in such a way that by performing the proof no information other than the proven statement is revealed (zero knowledge).
-Here, we use classic \cite{chaum_wallet_1993,mao_guaranteed_1998} and more recent \cite{bunz_bulletproofs_2018} proof techniques as building blocks.
-In particular, these building blocks support the verification of Properties \eqref{eq:verif1} and \eqref{eq:verif2}, and constitute the bulk of the verification of \eqref{eq:verif3} and \eqref{eq:verif4}.

-Roughly speaking, the only assumption needed to ensure the validity of the commitments and ZKPs on which we rely is the Discrete Logarithm Assumption (DLA).
-We refer the interested reader to Appendices \ref{app:security_guarantees:commitments}-- \ref{app:security_guarantees:zkps_distr}, where we provide a step-by-step, bottom-up presentation of DLA, commitments, ZKPs, and of our own constructions over these existing building blocks.